-A new LawnStarter.com survey of more than 5,000 recent homebuyers found that Iowans are the happiest with their home purchase in 2019 — but nearly 1 million homebuyers nationally regret their purchase.
+A LawnStarter.com survey of more than 5,000 recent homebuyers found that Iowans are the happiest with their home purchase — but nearly 1 million homebuyers nationally regret their purchase.

 The results are part of a large-scale “New Homebuyer Happiness Index” survey by LawnStarter, a national on-demand lawn and landscaping service company.
 We surveyed 5,672 people who purchased homes in 2019.
 All respondents answered 118 questions about various aspects of homebuying.
 Results were obtained from people in all 50 states and Washington, D.C.

 How We Created the New Homebuyer Happiness Index